-The Primary Health Networks (PHNs) Needs Assessment Policy Guide provides a model for undertaking a needs assessment and can be used a general guide for commissioning bodies in this process.
-This is accessible via the following link: Primary Health Networks (PHNs) needs assessment policy guide | Australian Government Department of Health and Aged Care.
+The Primary Health Networks (PHNs) needs assessment policy guide provides a model for undertaking a needs assessment and can be used a general guide for commissioning bodies in this process.
+This is accessible via the following link: Primary Health Networks (PHNs) needs assessment policy guide.